isb-cgc/readthedocs/docs/source/sections/VariantSQLExamples.rst

       WHERE project_short_name = "TARGET-ALL-P2" AND CHROM = "chr1"
       AND POS = 161550724  AND ALT = "T"

 In this query, let us look at chromosome 1.
-We want to find positions between 20thousand and 5million.
-Not only are we interested in chromosome and position but also from a specific project and analysis workflow type and in this case we want to look into the project TARGET-WT.
-These are patients that are diagnosed with wilms-tumor.
-For the analysis workflow type we are interested in MuTect2.
+We want to find positions between twenty thousand and five million.
+We interested in chromosome and position from a specific project and with a certain analysis workflow type.
+In this case, we want to look into the project TARGET-WT.
+These are patients that are diagnosed with Wilms tumor.
+For the analysis workflow type, we are interested in MuTect2.

 .. code-block:: sql